isomerpages/govtech-stp/pages/This is an unpublished page for FAQ.md

 ---
 ### New FAQ

-This page contains answers to frequently asked questions and clarifications regarding travelling to Singapore.
+<p style="font-size:20px; line-height:1.5;">This page contains answers to frequently asked questions and clarifications regarding travelling to Singapore.
 If you have not done so already, you should visit the “<a href="/arriving/overview" target="_blank">Travelling to Singapore</a>” page for an overview of entry requirements.
-For departure or transit-related information, visit the “<a href="/departing/overview">Departure from Singapore</a>” or “<a href="/transit/overview" target="_blank">Transiting through Singapore</a>” pages.
+For departure or transit-related information, visit the “<a href="/departing/overview">Departure from Singapore</a>” or “<a href="/transit/overview" target="_blank">Transiting through Singapore</a>” pages.</p>

-If you have a query that has not been addressed, click on the categories below to refer to the relevant traveller FAQs:
+<p style="font-size:20px; line-height:1.5;">If you have a query that has not been addressed, click on the categories below to refer to the relevant traveller FAQs:</p>

 <div id="top"></div>